 When I arrived in Iowa to teach architecture at Iowa State University in the eighties, I was fascinated by the multitude of small towns and Iowa’s vast agricultural landscape.
 That curiosity lead to a funded research project to evaluate Iowa’s downtowns and their urban characteristics.
 The research was jointly conducted with a colleague at the university.
 What we discovered was that many downtowns faced decline or neglect largely because of people flocking to the shopping malls instead of visiting the downtowns for their shopping needs.
 It was important to raise public awareness about the importance of lively downtowns and the role they play in shaping civic life.
 With the help of architectural design studio projects in specific communities, public discussions with civic leaders and a documentary film for broadcast on Iowa Public Television network, we set out to change the course.

 Iowa’s downtowns had urban characteristics that were similar in form to other parts of rural and suburban America.
 It was important to identify what made them unique, whether it was a well-defined main street, a central town square, a courthouse square, or an urban core.
 Once the characteristics were identified, a number of architectural design studios further investigated the urban form and offered suggestions on improving Iowa’s changing downtowns.

 Main Street Iowa

 Main street with a retail corridor was the most common type of downtown.
-It was often situated at the intersection of two major roads, along the major waterways or at train stations.
+It was often situated at the intersection of two major roads.
+Main streets were also found along major waterways and adjacent to train stations.
 With the rise of shopping malls in the eighties, many main streets experienced decline and neglect as shoppers fled the main streets for shopping malls.
-To attract shoppers many store owners resorted to upgrading their facades by covering over historical facades or demolishing old structures and rebuilding them with modern materials.
+To attract shoppers back to the main street, many store owners resorted to upgrading their facades by covering over historical facades or demolishing old structures and rebuilding them with modern materials.